-You should avoid fatty and junk foods, as your physical activity is low after C-section.
+You should avoid highly processed, refined, high-fat foods, especially because your physical activity is low after C-section.
 They may just add to your weight.
 Avoid spicy foods as they can lead to gastric problems.
 Maintain variety in your diet and consume everything in moderation.

-Here are a few more foods that you may avoid:
+Here are a few more foods that are best avoided:

 - Carbonated drinks, which may cause gas and flatulence.

 - Citrus juices should be taken with caution.
-You may take them in small amounts, and then increase it to moderate quantities.
+You may take them in small amounts and then increase to moderate quantities.

 - Caffeinated drinks like coffee and tea have diuretic properties.
 Therefore, have them moderately.

 - Continue to stay away from alcohol as it can impair your ability to produce milk.

-- If you are having bloating and gas, then you may stop eating gas-forming foods such as cabbage, cauliflower, broccoli, lady’s finger and onions, for a few days.
+- If you have bloating and gas, then you may stop eating gas-forming foods such as cabbage, cauliflower, broccoli, lady’s finger and onions, for a few days.
 You may also eat white lentils, red kidney beans, chickpeas, black-eyed beans, and green peas in small quantities and one variety at a time.

 - Avoid cold foods and drinks.
 They may make you catch a cold.